latchbio/latch/docs/source/tutorials/nextflow.md

 * Click "Launch Pod".
 For the first time, Pods may take 5-15 minutes to start running.

 * Once a Pod has started, JupyterLab will be available by default in your Pod.
-To access them, simply double click on the desired notebook, or copy paste the permanent endpoints from the sidebar to your browser.
+To access them, simply double click on the Jupyterlab icon, or copy paste the permanent endpoints from the sidebar to your browser.

 ![Dev Env](../assets/nextflow-example/devenv.png)